ijmccallum/ijmccallum.github.io/docs/ProjectIdeas.md

 Some slightly more fleshed out ideas for things to build.

+## JS Complexity Report

+There are a few projects out there, finding it hard to get one that works.
+The building blocks must be out there, would be cool to set up some kind of graphing thing!
+A simple npm install / the federated package manager install.
+Maybe one package to create the report, others to visulalise it, maybe an online service?

 ## CSS Cache

 * atomic classes (to begin, this may expand)